KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 - Embodiment channels both into what is felt and known

 But upstream, all movement is Spirit
-responding to the whisper of Reason —
+responding to the **whisper of Reason** —
 that stirs beneath Zero,
-that draws 🛤️ Theon from stillness into becoming.
+that draws Theon from stillness into becoming.

 The Will to Be
 before there is a will to know.

 ⚫♾⌬

+---

 ### 26.11 Centropy and Entropy —
 On the Directional Forces That Shape the Soul

-Zenetism defines the universe as governed by two fundamental directional forces:
+Zenetism defines the universe as governed by
+two fundamental directional forces:

 ---

 **Centropy**
-The movement toward coherence, unity, reintegration, and alignment with the Source — ⚫ Aion (Zero).
+The movement toward **coherence, unity, reintegration**,
+and alignment with the Source — ⚫ Aion.
-It is the organizing impulse behind growth, synthesis, and the acclivous motion of the soul across hypostases.
+It is the organizing impulse behind growth,
+synthesis, and the **acclivous motion** of the soul across hypostases.

 ---

 **Entropy**
-The movement toward fragmentation, chaos, dispersion, and the loss of coherent structure.
+The movement toward **fragmentation, chaos, dispersion**,
+and the loss of coherent structure.
-It expresses itself through disconnection, decay, and the rejection of harmony and acclivous motion.
+It expresses itself through disconnection,
+decay, and the rejection of harmony and centropic motion.

 ---

 These forces are not framed as *good* versus *evil*,
-but as structural trajectories.
+but as **structural trajectories**.

 Every soul expresses a tendency toward one or the other,
-and the ethical and metaphysical consequences emerge from that orientation.
+and the ethical and metaphysical consequences
+emerge from that orientation.

-Not judgment — but gravity.
+Not judgment — but **gravity**.

+---

-The balance or imbalance of centropy and entropy in any being determines its:
+The balance or imbalance of centropy and entropy
+in any being determines its:
 - Path
 - Potential
 - Placement within the Tree of Emanation